katjad/javascript101-handbook/tools.md

 ## Stack OverFlow
-If you have a bug search [Stack Overflow](http://stackoverflow.com/) first, it's probably been asked before!
+If you have a bug search [Stack Overflow](http://stackoverflow.com/) first, it's probably been experienced before!